moshahein2010/pandas-mini-projects/README.md

 ## Online Retail Analysis
 **Description:**
-My first Pandas mini project.
 This project analyzes the Online Retail dataset to understand customer purchasing behavior, identify top-selling products and countries, and extract insights that can support business decisions.

 ## Dirty Cafe Sales.